Cherokee, California

-Cherokee is an unincorporated community and census-designated place in Butte County, California.
-It is an area inhabited by Maidu Indians prior to the gold rush, but that takes its name from a band of Cherokee prospectors who perfected a mining claim on the site.
+Cherokee is an unincorporated community and census-designated place in Butte County, California, United States.
+It is an area inhabited by Maidu Indians prior to the gold rush, but takes its name from a band of Cherokee prospectors who perfected a mining claim on the site.
 The population was 88 at the 2020 census.
 It lies at an elevation of 1306 feet (398 m).

 Possibly the site of the historic gold mine, on the 1994 Cherokee, California 7.5-minute quadrangle, a feature named "Cherokee Placer Mine" exists about 0.65 miles southwest of the above coordinates.
 USGS identifies Cherokee Flat and Drytown as historic variant names for the community.
 The town is located on Cherokee Road off State Route 70.

 Today, Cherokee now consists of a museum and a Cherokee cemetery, as well as a few houses.
 The Cherokee Heritage and Museum Association maintains both.

 The ZIP Code is 95965.
-The community is inside area code 530.
+The community is served by area code 530.